zacharykeeler/VR-Subtitles-in-Unreal-5/README.md

 A detailed PDF report of our results is available [here](Subtitles_in_a_Virtual_Environment_Final_Report.pdf).

+Source code and compiled Quest 2 apk binary are available if requested.

 ## Demo Video

 Check out our project overview video on YouTube: